Google Data Studio Tutorial

 data studio

-Data Studio will ask you if you want to add a new data source to the report.
-Yes, you do.
+Data Studio will ask you if you want to add a new data source to the report; yes, you do.

 data studio

 Here’s what you’ll see.
-It’s pretty rigid, but not for long!
+It’s pretty spartan, but not for long!

 data studio